How Post-Training Reshapes LLMs: A Mechanistic View on Knowledge, Truthfulness, Refusal, and Confidence: Confidence

 \section{Confidence}

 Confidence of LLMs is represented by the probability associated with the decoded token.
 Post-trained models are known to have different confidence compared to \mOne models~\citep{openai2024gpt4technicalreport}, which is also revealed in their drastically different outputs to the same prompts.
 Understanding and calibrating model confidence is an important research direction.
-Recently, entropy neurons have been shown to be a mechanism of modulating confidence that is persistent across models \citep{gurnee2024universalneuronsgpt2language, stolfo2024confidenceregulationneuronslanguage}.
-Entropy neurons help calibrate the model confidence.
-They have relatively high weight norms and a low composition with the model's unembedding matrix, so they influence the model's output logits without affecting the token ranking and which token will be predicted, working similarly to the temperature parameter.
-We aim to study the difference in confidence between \mOne and \mPost models through entropy neurons.
+Recently, entropy neurons have been shown to be a hidden mechanism of modulating confidence that is persistent across models \citep{gurnee2024universalneuronsgpt2language, stolfo2024confidenceregulationneuronslanguage}.
+They have relatively high weight norms and a low composition with the model's unembedding matrix, so they influence the model's output probability without affecting the probability ranking much, working similarly to the temperature parameter.
+We study whether the difference in confidence between \mOne and \mPost models is caused by the difference in entropy neurons.

-In practice, one could use logit attribution to find these neurons.
-This is done by projecting the last layer's neuron weights onto the vocabulary space, then computing the variance of the normalized projection as shown by Equation \ref{eq:1}.
-Note $\|\cdot\|_{\text{dim}=1}$ is a row-wise norm.
+\textbf{Entropy neuron identification} Entropy neurons are identified by checking the weight norm and the variance of logit attribution.
+First, we compute the logit attribution for each neuron in the final MLP layer by projecting its output weights $\mathbf{w}_{\text{out}}$ onto the vocabulary space through the unembedding matrix $\mathbf{W_U}$.
+This projection approximates the neuron's direct effect on the final prediction logits.
+We then calculate the variance of the normalized projection:

-where $W_{out}$ is the weight vector of the last MLP layer and $W_U$ is the unembedding matrix.
-Entropy neurons typically have a low $LogitVar$ and a large weight norm.
-Therefore, we identify entropy neurons by first selecting the top 25\% neurons with large weight-norm and then selecting 10 neurons with the lowest $LogitVar$ from the last MLP layer.
-Due to space limits, we show the neuron distributions and entropy neuron stats in Appendix \ref{appendix:entropy_neuron}.
-We observe a high overlap of entropy neurons between the \mOne model and \mPost models.
-The overlapping entropy neurons also have very similar $|\frac{\text{weight norm}}{log(\text{LogitVar})}|$ between \mOne and \mPost models.
-It suggests that entropy neurons cannot explain the confidence differences between \mOne and \mPost models.
-More sophisticated mechanistic interpretability tools are needed to understand the variations in confidence, which we deem to be future work.
+where $\|\cdot\|_{\text{dim}=1}$ denotes a row-wise norm.
+A low LogitVar value indicates a relatively balanced contribution across all vocabulary tokens rather than promoting specific tokens.
+Entropy neurons typically have both a low LogitVar and a large weight norm to ensure they are influential.
+Our identification process first selects the top 25\% of neurons with the largest weight norms, and from this subset, we identify the 10 neurons with the lowest LogitVar values as entropy neurons from the final MLP layer.